Upcoming simplification to IRP!

 Back to Top

 South Carolina will issue letters authorizing temporary vehicle registration, pending issuance of IRP credentials.
-These permits may be obtained from this Department upon receipt of a completed application for title and registration of a newly purchased vehicle being transferred from another state or when adding another jurisdiction to your fleet.
+These permits may be obtained from this Department upon receipt of a completed application for title and registration of a newly purchased vehicle being transferred from another state.
 Temporary registrations will not be issued on vehicles being renewed under IRP.
 This permit can only be obtained by contacting IRP Section in Columbia and is valid for a period of 45 days or until the expiration of the license year.
 An original TA must be carried in each vehicle listed on the Temporary Registration.
 When requesting a temporary registration, you must submit the following documents and fees:

-1. Completed Schedule C for supplemental application with the “Temporary Operating Authority Permit Requested” box filled and initialed is to be used when adding another vehicle to an existing fleet.
+1. Completed FRP Schedule C for supplemental application with the “Temporary Evidence of Apportioned Registration Requested” box filled and initialed is to be used when adding another vehicle to an existing fleet.
 Be sure to indicate if a current license plate is being transferred.
 If so, return the cab card for the deleted vehicle.

 PLEASE NOTE: Receipt of temporary operating authority obligates the registrant for payment of IRP billing for the vehicles(s) listed on that schedule.
 Billing notices should be received within ten days to two weeks.
 Should you fail to receive a bill within this time period, please contact the Motor Carrier Services Office at (803) 896-3870, as there can be no modification in the expiration date of these authorities.